Interpretable Sequence Learning for COVID-19 Forecasting: Introduction

-In this work we develop a model that provides highly accurate forecasts that preserve interpretability that go beyond the capabilities of standard compartmental models by utilizing rich datasets with high temporal and spatial granularity.
+While preserving interpretability for domain experts, we aim for accurate forecasts that go beyond the capabilities of standard compartmental models by utilizing rich datasets with high temporal and spatial granularity.
 Our approach is based on integrating covariate encoding into compartment transitions to extract relevant information via end-to-end learning (Fig. \ref{fig:overall_idea}).
 In this way, we provide an inherently interpretable model that reflects the inductive biases of epidemiology.
-To get high accuracy, we introduce several innovative contributions: \begin{enumerate}[noitemsep, nolistsep, leftmargin=*] \item We propose an extension to the standard SEIR model that includes additional compartments for undocumented cases and hospital resource usage.
-Our end-to-end modeling framework can infer meaningful estimates for undocumented cases even if there is no direct supervision for them. \item The disease dynamics vary over time -- e.g. as mobility reduces, the spreading decays.
-To accurately reflect such dynamics, we propose time-varying encoding of the covariates. \item We propose learning mechanisms to improve generalization while learning from limited training data, using (i) masked supervision from partial observations, (ii) partial teacher-forcing to minimize error propagation, (iii) regularization, and (iv) cross-location information-sharing. \end{enumerate}
+To get high accuracy, we introduce several innovative contributions: \begin{enumerate}[noitemsep, nolistsep, leftmargin=*] \item We extend the standard SEIR model to also include compartments for undocumented cases and hospital resource usage.
+Our end-to-end modeling framework can infer meaningful estimates for undocumented cases even if there is no direct supervision for them. \item The disease dynamics vary over time, e.g., as mobility reduces, the spreading would decay.
+To accurately reflect such dynamics, we propose time-varying encoding of the covariates. \item We propose learning mechanisms to improve generalization while learning from limited training data, using (i) masked supervision from partial observations, (ii) partial teacher-forcing to minimize error propagation, (iii) regularization and (iv) cross-location information-sharing. \end{enumerate} We demonstrate our approach for COVID-19 forecasting for the United States (US), the country that has suffered from the highest number of confirmed cases and deaths as of October 2020.
+For both at State- and County-level granularities, we show that our model outperforms commonly-used alternatives.
+Beyond accurate forecasts, we show how our model can be used for insights towards better understanding of COVID-19 pandemic.

-COVID-19 has affected some United States (US) counties in a more severe way than others\cite{covidAA, covidRthnic, covidDisparity, lancetRaceCovid, jRuralHealth}: in particular, counties with proportionally large populations of racial and ethnic minorities have suffered disproportionately more from COVID-19.
-In the US, a COVID-19 forecast that demonstrates consistent accuracy rates across groups will still be off by a higher absolute amount in its prediction for African American and Hispanic communities because of the underlying fact that they experience greater overall impacts from the disease.
-Consequently, when developing the model we paid close attention to how this disproportionate impact would be reflected in the forecasts, and in the analysis we show that our model does not exacerbate the inherit disparities in the ground truth data further.